DyversHands/www.DyversHands.com/_pages/tableau.md

   - image_path: /assets/images/games/tableau/courtlyshadows/courtly_shadows_storyset_cover_630_500.jpg
     alt: "Courtly Shadows Storyset Cover"
     title: "Courtly Shadows &#128081;"
-    excerpt: "Enter a world where honor meets deception, whispered secrets, and hidden agendas in Courtly Shadows &#128081; a two-page Storyset &#128214; Booklet supplement for ***Tableau Games***.
+    excerpt: "Enter a world where honor meets deception, whispered secrets, and hidden agendas in ***Courtly Shadows*** &#128081; a two-page Storyset &#128214; Booklet supplement that accentuates tales of noble duels and concealed motives.
 Allegiances shift, secrets unravel, and the dawn may herald victory or despair.
 How will you shape the fate of your realm?"
     url: /games/Tableau/CourtlyShadows
     btn_label: "Read More…"
     btn_class: "btn--inverse"